jholdstock/Decred-Bug-Bounty-Proposal/README.md

 Current Validator List: dnldd , Degeri (me),matheusd

+WebSite Development: fernandoabolafio

 **Costing and Funds:**

 * The DCR for this project will stay with the treasury and we send them bi-weekly or monthly requests to release the funds directly to the bug bounty hunters Decred address or towards operation costs if any.

 * The validators who will already be contractors of decred and can bill the decred project directly for hours spent on this work.

 * I dont see each validator spending more than 20-50 hours a month.
-(This will a part of core work)

 **Cost Breakdown**

-* An operating fund of 10000 USD for six months.
+* An operating fund of 5000 USD for six months.

 This will cover the following:
-  - Setting up the bounty website and design  (xxxx USD)
+  - Setting up the bounty website.
+(2000 USD)
+        Inital Setup:
+        -5 Hours * 7 Days = 35 Hours * 40usd/hour = 1400 USD for Web Development
+            200 USD completion bonus
+        - 10 Hours * 40usd/hour= 400 USD for any other minor edits during the 6 months.
-  - Defining policies/rules and scope (xxxx USD)
+  - Defining policies/rules and scope (1000 USD)
-  - Anything other non bounty expenditure like setting up email system, proof reading etc . (xxxx USD)
+  - Anything other non bounty expenditure like setting up email system, book keeping etc .
+(2000 USD)

 Since we cannot predict the types of vulnerabilities and their severity it is not possible to have a fixed payout limit.
-But based on past trends and other bug bounty programs I predict that this would not cross xxxx USD for 6 months.
+But based on past trends and other bug bounty programs I predict that this would not cross **100000 USD for 6 months**.

 Note: (Since we suggest the treasury spend the money directly any excess will be available for other proposals and spending's)